Canelo Álvarez vs. Terence Crawford: Titles, stakes, and records

 In addition to the WBA, WBC, IBF and WBO world titles, The Ring created an exclusive belt, which cost upwards of $188,000 to make, that would be awarded to the winner.
 According to Rick Reeno of The Ring magazine, it is "the most expensive belt ever created."
 On September 2, 2025, the WBC officially presented the Nahui Huey Altepemeh commemorative belt, which will also be on the line in this fight.
 On September 10, the WBC unveiled the first-ever WBC Crown Series Undisputed Championship ring.
 Designed by Rasheen Farlow and created by Jason of Beverly Hills, the ring has almost 10 carats of stones set onto yellow gold with 8.5 carats of white diamonds and is valued at over $100,000.

-Considered two of the finest boxers of their era, both fighters were ranked in the top ten of many pound-for-pound lists before the fight, and this bout had a chance to determine who would be the next #1 pound-for-pound fighter and the best boxer of this generation.

 Álvarez is a four-division champion and two-time undisputed super middleweight champion, and has held championships from light middleweight through light heavyweight.
 Prior to his fight with Crawford, he was the only boxer in history to hold the undisputed super middleweight title and was unbeaten at super middleweight.
-With a victory, he would have added another future Hall of Famer to his already impressive resume.

 Crawford, a four-division champion himself, has held titles from lightweight through light middleweight and was the undisputed champion at light welterweight and welterweight.
 With a victory, Crawford would make history as the first male boxer to become a three-division undisputed champion in the "four-belt era" and would become the first three-division undisputed champion since Henry Armstrong accomplished the feat in 1938.
 He would also become the first boxer to hold The Ring magazine belt in four different weight classes, one of only six male fighters in history to capture titles in five divisions, (Note: Would join Thomas Hearns, Sugar Ray Leonard, Oscar De La Hoya, Floyd Mayweather Jr. and Manny Pacquiao.) and one of just three to claim the lineal championship in four weight classes.
 (Note: Would join Manny Pacquiao and Floyd Mayweather Jr..)

 Across a combined 765 rounds fought in their careers, neither fighter had ever been knocked down.